 The Hidden Wiki is, in my personal opinion, literally the best answer to “uncensored search engine”, well I’m saying so because 90% of what appears on a Hidden Wiki search is censored, hidden content.

 The links do not exactly lead to full-fledged websites, but to simple, not media but the content and text-rich single-pages.

-In fact, a major part of its existence is dedicated to helping you find hidden pages, for e.g. you simply choose “Drugs” from the table of contents on the right-side of the main page.
+In fact, a major part of its existence is dedicated to helping you find hidden pages, e.g. you simply choose “Drugs” from the table of contents on the right side of the main page.
 And you’ll be taken to a section full of such links to Deep web markets and deep web forums.

 WWW Virtual Library